-The October 2017 release of Illustrator CC (version 22.0) rolls out exciting new features for designers and illustrators.
+The March 2018 and October 2017 releases of Illustrator CC (version 22.x) roll out exciting new features for designers and illustrators.
 Read on for a quick introduction to these features and links to resources offering more information.

 For a summary of features introduced in earlier releases of Illustrator CC, see Feature summary | earlier releases.

 You can now use the Open command to import a multi-page Adobe PDF file into Illustrator.
 Use the Import PDF Options dialog box to link or embed a single page, a range of pages, or all pages of your selected PDF file in an Illustrator document.
 You can also view a thumbnail of a page in this dialog box before you import them.

 For more information, see Import Adobe PDF files.

 Now, Illustrator lets you control the size of anchor points, handles, and bounding boxes.
 You can increase the size for better visibility and control while working on high-resolution displays or creating complex artwork.

 - Choose Edit > Preferences > Selection & Anchor Display (Windows) or Illustrator > Preferences > Selection & Anchor Display (macOS).